GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 The ultimate mod for designing staged blueprints for 100% speedruns.

 Separate your builds into stages.
 Edit entities in any stage, and it will automatically be applied to all later stages.
-Many interactions and features are supported.
+Create a blueprint book of your assembly in one click.

 This mod is in active development (new features are still being added!)
 Feedback is greatly appreciated.